caramelomartins/website/content/blog/2019/06/pyinstaller-pyfiglet-trouble.md

 |_|_|_|\_\___|  \__|_| |_|_|___/
 ```

-Whenever you want to freeze a Python package with `PyInstaller`, `PyInstaller` will run a series of built-in or custom hooks which define what a specific package needs in order to be _freezable_. `PyFiglet` doesn't have a built-in hook in `PyInstaller` so someone [suggested](https://github.com/pyinstaller/pyinstaller/issues/2389) that a hook should be created so that everyone could use `PyInstaller` to freeze applications that us `PyFiglet`.
+Whenever you want to freeze a Python package with `PyInstaller`, `PyInstaller` will run a series of built-in or custom hooks which define what a specific package needs in order to be _freezable_. `PyFiglet` doesn't have a built-in hook in `PyInstaller` so someone [suggested](https://github.com/pyinstaller/pyinstaller/issues/2389) that a hook should be created so that everyone could use `PyInstaller` to freeze applications that use `PyFiglet`.
 This is where things started to become troublesome.

 As it appears, `PyFiglet` uses `pkg_resources`as a way to find out which fonts you would like to use for the displayed text.
-A runtime hook in `PyInstaller` - these are different from the pre-runtime hooks mentioned above - is registering `pkg_resources.NullProvider` which means that everything that uses `pkg_resources` will forcibly use the `NullProvider` triggering the error: `NotImplementedError: Can't perform this operation for unregistered loader type`.
+A runtime hook in `PyInstaller` - these are different from the pre-runtime hooks mentioned above - is registering `pkg_resources.NullProvider` which means that everything that uses `pkg_resources` will forcibly use the `NullProvider`, triggering the error: `NotImplementedError: Can't perform this operation for unregistered loader type`.
 In essence, this means that the registered provider for `pkg_resources` is incompatible with importing _some_ packages for freezing.

 Since, we cannot register a new provider, as the `NullProvider` will always be registered first, and we also can't _easily_ change the core of `PyInstaller`, in order to register a different provider, I've come upon a workaround that builds on top of the suggestions in the mentioned discussion.